 New Year’s Resolutions; Now What?

 Our next opportunity for a better year is fast approaching.
-After all, 2021 is right around the corner.
-If you are anything like me, then you will be happy to push 2020 out of your mind and welcome in the new.
-While I, like most, agree that 2020 moved us in ways we never thought possible, it wasn’t all bad.
+After all, 2023 is right around the corner.
+If you are anything like me, you will be happy to push 2022 out of your mind and welcome the new.
+I believe that every year teaches us something new.

 Figuring out what tasks are actually priorities will help you manage your time most effectively.
 This is harder than it sounds.
 That is why I’ve created a workbook to help you figure this all out.
 Let’s get your actual business and life priorities straightened out.